 3 - StringBuilder

-When we create a string variable, strings are immutable, which means that once a value is assigned, it cannot be changed.
-If we want to update a string, what the code does internally is create a new memory space, which can cause performance issues.
+When we create a string variable, it is immutable, meaning that once the value is assigned, it cannot be changed.
+If we want to update a string, the code internally creates a new memory space, which can cause performance issues.

 type.